pair-team-app/create-react-app/README.md

 Run `npm run build` from the `create-react-app` project to create a production build, `design-engine-playground` will execute post build.

-On first build, browser window will open to your playground.
+On first build, a browser window will open to your playground.

 On consectutive builds, the playground URL will only be displayed.